juliocesardeveloper/tinterillo-fe/README.md

 This section has moved here: [https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size](https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size)

-#Install Icons
+### Install Icons in the Project

-The Icons of the project fueron dowloaded at the web page fortawesome (https://www.npmjs.com/package/@fortawesome/react-fontawesome).
+The Icons of the project were downloaded at the web page fortawesome (https://www.npmjs.com/package/@fortawesome/react-fontawesome).
 Next, We show how to install the pakage:

 [npm i --save @fortawesome/fontawesome-svg-core @fortawesome/free-solid-svg-icons @fortawesome/react-fontawesome @fortawesome/free-brands-svg-icons]

-#Use Icons on components
+### Use Icons on components

 We need to import the next: